zyoNe-cell/Nested_Kernel/README.md

-# CSE 536: Getting Started
+# CSE 536: (Assignment 1) A Tale of a BIOS and a Bootloader

-In ASU's Advanced Operating System course (CSE 536), we are using the xv6 Operating System for programming assignments. xv6 is a teaching-focused OS designed by some incredible folks at MIT ([link](https://github.com/mit-pdos/xv6-riscv.git)).
-This README explains how to setup QEMU and a GNU RISC-V toolchain, needed for running xv6, as well how to boot up a QEMU VM with xv6.
+Please refer to the assignment handout posted on Canvas for a list of tasks.

-## A. Installing xv6 pre-requisites
+### A. Installing xv6 pre-requisites (OPTIONAL)

-Please reach out to the TAs if you have any installation issues.
+Please skip this step if you've already completed assignment #0.
+Reach out to the TAs if you have any installation issues or use the Apporto Cloud VMs.

 #### Linux/WSL